New York's 52nd State Assembly district

 New York's 52nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Jo Anne Simon since 2015 who is seeking re-election.

 Geography

+2020s

-The district includes portions of Brooklyn Heights, Downtown Brooklyn, Cobble Hill, Carroll Gardens, Gowanus, Park Slope, Boerum Hill and DUMBO in Brooklyn.
+The district includes portions of Brooklyn Heights, Downtown Brooklyn, Cobble Hill, Carroll Gardens, Gowanus, Park Slope, Prospect Heights, Boerum Hill and DUMBO in Brooklyn.
+The Brooklyn Navy Yard and Grand Army Plaza are located within this district.

+2010s

+The district includes portions of Brooklyn Heights, Downtown Brooklyn, Cobble Hill, Carroll Gardens, Gowanus, Park Slope, Boerum Hill, Red Hook, and DUMBO in Brooklyn.
+Grand Army Plaza is located within this district.